LaraCrafts/laravel-url-shortener/README.md

 [website](https://shorte.st)

 This driver uses the Shorte.st API, which requires an access token.
-This API supports monetization of your URLs and can give you insight into your traffic via it's dashboard.
+This API supports monetization of your URLs and can give you insight into your traffic via its dashboard.

 Variable              | Description
 ----------------------|-------------------------